Paddling the Kern River

 A good source for information regarding Kern area businesses, events, and activities is the Kernville Chamber of Commerce.
 You can contact them at:

 With the exception of the Forks run, it's easy to get a permit.
 Just bring a picture ID to one of the local ranger stations at Kernville or Lake Isabella.
-The Greenhorn Ranger District office, previously located on Highway 178, has been moved to Lake Isabella.

 All runs that require permits, require that a daily manifest form be filled out and placed in a manifest box.
 These are located at the various Forest Service put-in's along the river.